Gradle Plugin Setup¶

 }

 Set the Java version and platform target in gradle.properties.
-Grammar-Kit requires Java 17 and targets IntelliJ 2023.3 or later:
+Grammar-Kit's current upstream build uses Java 17 and targets IntelliJ 2023.3 or later:

 javaVersion = 17